Glycerius: Reign

-Few events of Glycerius' reign are known.
+Few events of Glycerius's reign are known.
 Glycerius is known from a few fragmented references in what historian Ralph Mathisen calls "jejune chronicles", such as the Annales of Marcellinus Comes, the Gallic Chronicle of 511, and the Chronicle of Saragossa, as well as some small references provided by the 6th-century writer Jordanes and the bishop Ennodius.
 Under Glycerius, invasions by both the Visigoths and the Ostrogoths were repelled, through a mixture of diplomatic and military activities.
 The Visigoths and Ostrogoths were Germanic groups that were settled in Gallia Aquitania, and Pannonia Prima and Valeria, respectively, as foederati.
-In 473, the Visigothic king Euric ordered an invasion of Italy, but for reasons we don't know Euric chose instead to invade Gaul, occupying both Arles and Marseille.
+In 473, the Visigothic king Euric ordered an invasion of Italy, his commander, Vincentius, was killed by the Comites (regional commanders) Alla and Sindila.
+After Vincentius was killed, Euric chose instead to invade Gaul, occupying both Arles and Marseille.
 The Ostrogothic king Videmir proposed to invade Italy, but Glycerius was able to dissuade Videmir through the gift of 2,000 solidi (high-value gold coins), (Note: The solidus at the time was approximately 4.64 g of gold, so this would constitute roughly 9.28 kg of gold.) and diverted them from Italy to Gaul, where surrounding groups, described by Jordanes as "various peoples", later attacked them.
 Mathisen comments that these actions to defend the empire may be the reason that Glycerius receives a generally favorable reception in Roman and Byzantine sources.
 The 9th-century historian Theophanes describes him only as a "not despicable man", but Ennodius, the bishop of Pavia, describes him more thoroughly in his Vita St. Epiphanius:

 After Olybrius, Glycerius ascended to the rule.
 With regard to whom I summarize, in my desire for brevity, the numerous things he did for the well being of many people.
 For, when the blessed man [Bishop Epiphanius of Pavia] interceded, he pardoned the injury done to his mother by some men under his authority.